 Kill Bed Bugs Naturally

-Diatomaceous Earth and a couple of plastic applicators (one to sprinkle powder and the other to puff powder) is all you need to get rid of bed bugs and be family safe.
+CRAWLING INSECT CONTROL diatomaceous earth and a couple of plastic applicators (one to sprinkle powder and the other to puff powder) is all you need to get rid of bed bugs organically.
 No toxic chemicals.
 No exterminator fees.
 No need to move out of the house during the process.
-Full instructions for use of diatomaceous earth to kill bed bugs are on this page, and ordering is easy and inexpensive.
+Full instructions for use of CRAWLING INSECT CONTROL diatomaceous earth to kill bed bugs are on this page, and ordering is easy and inexpensive.

 NOW IN STOCK BEDBUG INTERCEPTORS JUST PLACE UNDER BED LEGS